7 Minimalist Family Blogs That Are Living Clutter-Free and Happy With Kids

 She embarked on a decluttering spree to find a little peace and space, selling as much as she could to tame the mountain of debt she and her husband had racked up over the years.

-The one thing that hasn’t changed is that she still loves sharing the power of minimalist family living along with the joy to be found in wanting and owning less.
+The one thing that hasn’t changed is that she still loves sharing the benefits of minimalist family living along with the joy to be found in wanting and owning less.

 Rachel has written three books: